Ethiopia: Abiy vows to continue Tigray offensive | DW | 05.11.2020

 Read more: Ethiopia nears war in Tigray as Abiy sends in troops

-The federal army also released a statement saying it had inflicted "massive" damage against forces from the Tigray People's Liberation Front (TPLG), the party which rules Tigray.
+The federal army also released a statement saying it had inflicted "massive" damage against forces from the Tigray People's Liberation Front (TPLG), the party that rules Tigray.

 Internet and phone communications to the region remain shut down, making it difficult to verify what is happening in Tigray.
 DW has been unable to reach its correspondent in Mekele, Tigray's regional capital, since Wednesday.